Meadowlarke/Bibliography/Bibliography.md

 134: Westerners's fixation on the "motorbeat."

+139: How to analyze this music.

+140: the remaining pages are an appendix of scores.

 ##### Kubik, Gerhard.
 "Composition Techniques in Kiganda Xylophone Music." _African Music Society Journal_ 4, no. 3 (1969): 22-72.